alinamarasca/alinamarasca/README.md

 My name is Alina.
 I am participating in [HackYourFuture Belgium](https://www.hackyourfuture.net) program.

 I am busy with the precourse now: learning how to use **Visual Studio Code** and **GitHub**.
+There is a lot to learn, but it is exciting.

 <!-- - 🔭 I’m currently working on ...
 - 🌱 I’m currently learning ...